 During her internship at DTS, Kimmy counseled children and parents at Children’s Health Medical Center Outpatient Psychiatry Clinic, Children’s Health Medical Center Day Treatment, Dallas Life Homeless Shelter, and provided play therapy at Ebenezer Grace Children’s Home in Hawassa, Ethiopia.
 After her internship at Children’s Health Medical Center ended in 2015, Kimmy was offered a position at the Children’s Health Medical Center Inpatient Unit where she conducted milieu therapy with children who were a harm to themselves or others due to many different mental illnesses.
 Kimmy also partnered with a nonprofit for 2 years, HIS Story Coaching and Counseling, to work with children coming out of domestic violence.

 Kimmy loves to work with adults, adolescents, and children.
 She works hard to create a space for her clients to explore and get curious about their past, present and future.
 She offers a space for clients to be able to process their pain, discover their strengths and manifest the life they want to live.
 She facilitates a safe and accepting environment in which children can explore life through their natural language of play.
-Through collaboration with parents and play therapy sessions with children, Kimmy has seen hope restored and healing began in the lives of children and families.

 During her free time, Kimmy enjoys spending time with her family, friends and dog Molly.
 She also enjoys experimenting with photography, farmers markets, traveling, and trying new foods.